Communication in the Canadian Classroom (CCC)

 Registration Instructions

-Please note: Registration is available for current (must be registered in the term indicated on the "Offer of Admission") international graduate students, new resident students, and postdoctoral scholars only.
+Please note: The next offering will be in Winter 2024.
+Registration will be available for current (must be registered in the term indicated on the "Offer of Admission") international graduate students, new resident students, and postdoctoral scholars only.

 1. Login to Western Connect using your Western username and password.